WELCOME TO KINDERGARTEN

 CCSS: K.CC4a – When counting objects, say the number names in the standard order, pairing each object with one and only one number name and each number name with one and only one object.
 K.CC.5 – Count to answer “how many?” questions about as many as 20 things arranged in a line or a rectangular array, or a circle, or as many as 10 things in a scattered configuration; given a number from 1 -20, count out that many objects.
 K.CC.6 – Identify whether the number of objects in another group is greater than, less than, or equal to the number of objects in another group.

-RELIGION: The students will continue to learn that God made all people good and His love for us is everlasting, learn about Ash Wednesday the beginning of our Lenten season.
+RELIGION: The students will be learn that the church is the family of God and at Baptism we become the members of the Church.
 The students will sing Religion songs and read Bible stories.

-SOCIAL STUDIES: The children will continue to learn about the seven continents.
+SOCIAL STUDIES: The children will continue to learn about directions.

 CCSS: K.SL.1 – Participate in collaborative conversations about kindergarten topics and texts with peers and adults in small and larger groups.

-SCIENCE LABLEARNER – The next few weeks the students will be working with the next CELL Using and Making Models.
+SCIENCE LABLEARNER – The next few weeks the students will be working with the next CELL EXPLORING TIME AND SEQUENCE.
 This CELL will have three labs and lectures to continue with our investigations.